U.S. bishops vote to draft Communion statement that may rebuke Biden for abortion views | Politics

 A Vatican official, Cardinal Luis Ladaria, wrote to the conference in May urging caution on the debate over politicians' abortion views and Communion, saying it could become a "source of discord," Catholic News Service reported.
 Bishop Robert McElroy of San Diego argued against the drafting of the document, saying the move would run counter to the bishops' goal of uniting Catholics through the sacrament.

-"The Eucharist...will inevitably become a tool in the vicious partisan turmoil that roils our nation.
-It will be impossible to prevent the weaponization of the Eucharist in partisan battles," he said.
+"The Eucharist...will inevitably become a tool in the vicious partisan turmoil that roils our nation," he said.
 Exit polls from the 2020 presidential election showed the Catholic vote nearly split between Biden and Republican former President Donald Trump.

+CATHOLIC DEMOCRATS IN CONGRESS According to a Pew Research poll from 2019, about 56% of Catholics said they thought abortion should be legal in all or most cases.

+Sixty Catholic Democrats in the U.S. House of Representatives released a statement on Friday urging the church not to deny elected officials Communion over one issue.
+"The Sacrament of Holy Communion is central to the life of practicing Catholics, and the weaponization of the Eucharist to Democratic lawmakers for their support of a woman’s safe and legal access to abortion is contradictory," they said.

 The conference's Committee on Doctrine is now expected to draft the document ahead of a November meeting when the bishops will review an amendable draft.
 In 2004, the conference published a statement that said individual bishops could decide whether to deny Communion to Catholic politicians who supported abortion rights.